 Park homes have become remarkably popular in the last few years.
 In fact, you may be surprised to find that here that over 250,000 people in the UK choose to live in a park home.

-This is because park homes make perfect sense for many people – not least amongst those who are looking to downsize after their families have flown the nest, and with an ageing population, it’s seems likely that more people will be looking at taking up mobile park home living as an option.
+This is because buying a park home make perfect sense for many people – not least amongst those who are looking to downsize after their families have flown the nest, and with an ageing population.
+It’s seems likely that more people will be looking at taking up mobile park home living as an option.

 NB this web page refers to regulation of park homes in England under the new Mobile Homes Act, 2013.
 Parks in Wales are still regulated by the 1983 Mobile Homes Act and the 2004 Housing Act.

 Buying and selling park homes – getting the right legal advice

 If you have decided to take the plunge and move into a park home, expert legal advice is essential.
 Our conveyancing team includes specialists in buying and selling mobile park homes.
 We can help you with personal, quality, pragmatic advice, and make sure that any potential issues are picked up and quickly sorted.